Archana550/RevisionDocument/LinkedList.md

     }
 ```

-# Detect the node where the cycle begins
+# Find the starting point of the loop in linked list

 ```java
  public ListNode detectCycle(ListNode head) {